Hugh Robert Mill

-Hugh Robert Mill (28 May 1861 – 5 April 1950) was a British geographer and meteorologist who was influential in the reform of geography teaching, and in the development of meteorology as a science.
+Hugh Robert Mill (28 May 1861 – 5 April 1950) was a British geographer, oceanographer, and meteorologist who was influential in the reform of geography teaching, and in the development of meteorology as a science.
+He had a special interest in the exploration of the Antarctic and served as the British representative for the International Council for the Exploration of the Sea.
 He was President of the Royal Meteorological Society for 1907/8, and President of the Geographical Association in 1932.

 Early life and education

-He was born in Thurso, the son of Dr James Mill.

-He was educated locally then studied Sciences at the University of Edinburgh, graduating in 1883.
-In 1884 he was appointed chemist and physicist to the Scottish marine station, and in 1887 became a lecturer for the university extension movement, being at the same time (1893-9) recorder of the geographical section of the British Association.
-He became president of the geographical section in 1901.
-In 1892 he was appointed librarian to the Royal Geographical Society in London.
-From 1902 to 1906, he was honorary secretary of the Royal Meteorological Society, and became its president in 1907.
+Mill was born in Thurso, the tenth child of Dr James Mill, a physician and farmer.
+He was educated locally and partly at home due to poor health.
+He then studied chemistry and physics at the University of Edinburgh, graduating in 1883.
+He was influenced by the teachings of Crum Brown, P. G. Tait, James Geikie, Patrick Geddes and J. Y. Buchanan.
+He was particularly interested in marine chemistry and worked at the Scottish Marine Station, Granton, on the reports of the Challenger Expedition of Sir John Murray.
+In 1884 he was appointed chemist and physicist to the Scottish marine station, and in 1887 became a lecturer at the Heriot-Watt College for the university extension movement, being at the same time (1893-9) recorder of the geographical section of the British Association.
+In 1885 he was elected a Fellow of the Royal Society of Edinburgh.
+His proposers were Sir John Murray, Alexander Buchan, David Milne Home and Peter Guthrie Tait.
+He won the Society's Makdougall Brisbane Prize for the period 1890-92.

 In 1890 he lived on Braid Road in south Edinburgh.